SurveyMonkey/public_api_docs/includes/_overview.md

 ##Request and Response Limits

-You can [upgrade your SurveyMonkey account](https://www.surveymonkey.com/pricing/?ut_source=dev_portal&amp;ut_source2=docs) to get higher request limits.
-When you upgrade to a higher plan, it can take up to an hour for your new request limit to take effect.

-####Request Limits

-All Public and Private apps will initially be subject to the following API Rate limits:
+Draft and Private apps will be subject to the following API Rate limits:

 | Max Requests Per Second | Max Requests Per Day
 | ------- | -------
-8 | 10,000
+2 | 500

 ####Increasing Limits